pianoleo1/Leo-s-Study-Guides.github.io/StudyGuides/Biology_Borcelis/fall-final-study-guide.md

 ### 6. The Lock and Key Model of enzymes

 An enzyme's active site (the lock) can only bind to a specific substrate(the key).
 The substrate is like a key that starts the chemical reaction.

+### 7. The effects of various environments on enzymes

+**Temperature**: increaseing temperature increases the rate of the reaction (particles move faster).
+<br>**pH**: changes can affect the speed of a reaction.
+<br>**competitive inhibitors**: other foreign substrates compete with substrates that actually binds to the active site.

+### 8. When an enzyme is denatured

+The active site is deformed and cannot accept substrates caused by **(extreme pH changes, temperature, ion strength, and solubility)**.